daanverraes/Supporting-Information/arXiv:2502.19501v1/README.md

 Additional information concerning the data is available upon request from the authors.
 Please send a mail to Veronique.VanSpeybroeck@UGent.be for more information.

 ## Software
 All simulations were performed with VASP 6.4.2 interfaced with Wannier90 3.1.0.
 The pre- and post-processing Python scripts are written in Python 3.12.
+The VASP calculations employed POTCAR (PAW_PBE) files, which are proprietary and not publicly available.

-## Optimalization
+## Structural Optimalization

+## Electronic Structure and Dimer Model

 ## Ab initio molecular dynamics (AIMD)

 These scripts automate the submission and post-processing of **NPT (constant pressure & temperature) AIMD simulations** for different pressure and temperature conditions using VASP.
 The loop.sh script iterates over **a range of pressures and temperatures**, creating and submitting simulation jobs for each combination:

 1. **Looping Over Parameters:**
    - `pressures=($(seq 0 50 1000))` → Generates pressures from **0 to 100** in steps of **5 GPa**.